erwango/blesensor/README.rst

 * Copy an existing service file (environmental.c for example)

-* Do the appropriate change (You can compare two implemented services and see what changes):
+* Make the appropriate change (You can compare two implemented services and see what changes):
   * replace the services uuid
   * replace BT Characteristics: